Dragon Quest VI Soundtrack (Mobile), Koichi Sugiyama, 2015

 Ultimately – if we simply look at the music as used in-game – the most recent Dragon Quest VI port emerges as one of the best RPG soundtracks on its respective platform (as was the case with Dragon Quest III, IV and V).
 Naturally, the ports can’t hope to produce a 1:1 emulation of the orchestral performances’ splendour – but even an approximation delivers outstanding results.

-Upon closer inspection, the Dragon Quest VI soundtrack presents an interesting set of contradictions.
+Upon closer inspection, the Dragon Quest VI soundtrack presents an intriguing set of contradictions.
 On the one hand, it might reveal the limitations of Sugiyama’s approach.
-Where previous series soundtracks expanded the template laid down by the original Dragon Quest (town theme / castle theme / dungeon theme etc.), Dragon Quest V had slowed down this momentum and Dragon Quest VI follows suit.
+Where previous series soundtracks expanded the template laid down by the original Dragon Quest (town theme/castle theme/dungeon theme etc.), Dragon Quest V had slowed down this momentum, and Dragon Quest VI follows suit.
 What added scope there is comes from increased quantity: instead of one field theme, there are now three; instead of one battle themes, there are four etc. And where Dragon Quest III and IV had introduced some novel orchestral colours, and Dragon Quest V had a peculiarly dreamy atmosphere, Dragon Quest VI’s orchestrations stylistically give it the feel of a relatively standard high-fantasy score.

 But if Sugiyama adheres to formula more closely than before, he also manages to execute it better than almost any other game composer.
 His compositions had always highlighted their creator’s inspiration through Western classical music – take Dragon Quest IV’s ending theme.
 But with the Dragon Quest VI soundtrack, Sugiyama writes his most classically-minded score so far – maybe a result of being more familiar with the SPC sound chip’s capabilities.
 These are pieces that are reluctant to deliver hummable melodies or rhythm hooks.
 Instead, compositions unfold slowly and patiently, with melody lines that are longer and more complex than what’s usually found on orchestral game soundtracks.
 The cues on the Dragon Quest VI soundtrack don’t feel so much like underscore for a particular scene, but more like pieces that develop according to their own purely musical logic.

 Where the Dragon Quest VI soundtrack really turns heads is with its battle tracks.
-Previous Dragon Quest scores – no matter how strong on average – had cemented Sugiyama’s reputation for writing underwhelming battle themes.
-Either they were just plain lacking urgency and power, or their bombastic tones covered up thin material.
-And suddenly, Sugiyama composes four battle tracks that pulse with unbridled energy and incessantly propulsive rhythms, powering massive brass outbursts and intricate interplays between instrument groups – now there is far more counterpoint and melodic material on these cues than on any previous DQ action track.
+No matter how strong on average, previous Dragon Quest scores had cemented Sugiyama’s reputation for writing underwhelming battle themes.
+Either they just plain lacked urgency and power, or their bombastic tones covered up thin material.
+And suddenly, Sugiyama composes four battle tracks that pulse with unbridled energy and incessantly propulsive rhythms.
+These power massive brass outbursts and intricate interplays between instrument groups – now there is far more counterpoint and melodic material on these cues than on any previous DQ action track.
 Dynamics are equally varied – take the sudden, extended flute lead on “Brave Fight” or “Monsters”’ surprising mix of jaunty and menacing tones.
 All of a sudden, there’s a rousing, fierce drama to the Dragon Quest VI soundtrack that previous franchise scores couldn’t muster – another reason why this might be the best score of the entire series.

 - 01 - In the Town Sugiyama, Koichi 2:38